 Impressive Gateways or Poles pave access to the City Palace complex.
 The different poles of the City Palace include Bara Pole, Tripolia Pole, Toran Pole etc.

 The other complexes which are made within the premise of the City Palace are Amar Vilas, Badi Mahal, Chinni Chitrashala, Choti Chitrashali, Dilkhusha Mahal, Darbar Hall, Fateh Prakash, Jagdish Mandir, Krishna Vilas, Laxmi Vilas Chowk, Manak Mahal, Mor Chowk, Rang Bhawan, Sheesh Mahal etc.

 The famous Jagdish Temple is only 150 meters away from the Palace.
-From the Palace you can have the beautiful view of Lake Palace and Jag Mandir which are both located in midst of the Pichhola Lake.
-The major part of the City Palace has been converted into museum which displays a diverse range of preserved monuments and armor.
-The museum exhibits a wide collection of weapons, gears, clothes furniture etc.
+From the Palace, you can have a beautiful view of Lake Palace and Jag Mandir, which are both located in the midst of Pichhola Lake.
+The City Palace’s major part has been converted into a museum, displaying a diverse range of preserved monuments and armour.
+The museum exhibits a wide collection of weapons, gears, clothes, furniture etc.

 Fateh Prakash Palace

 This palace was constructed during the time of Maharana Fateh Singh, who ruled from 1885 to 1935.
 The purpose of the venue was to serve the esteemed guests during the royal functions.
 Fateh Prakash Palace has also been converted into a luxury hotel which is now run & managed by the HRH group.